MattFlower/telescope-kubernetes/README.md

   - [X] On selection of an object, pop open a new tab with the source inside
 - [X] Make the execution more configurable
   - [X] Location of kubectl needs to be configurable
-- [ ] Check to make sure that jq and kubectl are installed and make reasonable error messages
+- [ ] Check to make sure that yq and kubectl are installed and make reasonable error messages
 - [ ] Commands to apply changes to the buffers back to kubernetes.
 (Effectively kubectl apply -f %)